ESFP

 Potential development areas for ESFPs

-They also tend to experience anxiety about these behaviors because they don’t want to let other people down, so it can become a bit of a cycle.
+They also tend to experience anxiety about these behaviors because they don’t want to let other people down—so it can become a bit of a cycle.

 Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ESFPs and stress

-- Take time to consider what you want out of life and the steps it will take to get there.
+- Take the time to consider what you want out of life and the steps it will take to get there.
+While you’re typically noncommittal, you’ll probably feel stressed if you don’t have an overarching purpose in life.
+It helps to keep striving toward a larger goal.

-- It’s okay to say no to certain plans if you’re not fully invested in them, and it’s better to avoid activities that you don’t enjoy rather than cancelling at the last minute.
+- Don’t commit to plans you can’t keep.
+It’s OK to say no to plans you’re not fully invested in.
+It’s better to avoid activities you don’t enjoy rather than cancelling at the last minute.